 The stockholders approved the adoption of the 2005 Plan on May 18, 2005 at the 2005 Annual Meeting.
 The material features of the 2005 Plan are described below.
-With the approval of the 2005 Plan, the Compensation Committee is able to utilize a greater array of equity compensation alternatives in structuring compensation arrangements for Company personnel including stock-settled SARs which the Committee has utilized in 2005 and 2006 to reduce potential dilution.
+With the approval of the 2005 Plan, the Compensation Committee is able to utilize a greater array of equity compensation alternatives in structuring compensation arrangements for Company personnel including stock-settled SARs which the Committee has utilized since 2005 to reduce the potential dilution to our existing stockholders.